freee/a11y-guidelines/en/source/intro/contributing.rst

 ===========

 This document is created with the assumption that it will be processed by `Sphinx`_.
-Overall, it is written in reStructuredText, but guidelines, checklist items, and FAQs are processed by converting files written in YAML into reStructuredText.
+Overall, it is written in reStructuredText (reST), but guidelines, checklist items, and FAQs are processed by converting files written in YAML into reST.

 The repository's root directory contains the following directories:

 :file:`ja`
-   Files written in Japanese reStructuredText are included.
+   Files written in Japanese reST are included.
 :file:`en`
    Contains files translated from the :file:`ja` directory into English.
 Untranslated files are included in Japanese as they are.
 :file:`data`